kaakaww/harrier/ROADMAP.md

 ## Current Focus

 **Phase 2:** Building out the core analysis commands so users can actually use Harrier to examine HAR files.
-Starting with `analyze` command to display basic statistics.
+The `stats` command is complete with basic statistics, performance metrics, and host analysis.

 ## Notes